-- a.
-Animals will be fit in the ring, when brought to the ring animals should be clean. - Exhibitors will be allowed only 20 minutes to prepare the animal for the show and are judged on their ability and knowledge. - Will run two classes Advanced Team Fitting is 1 or 2 exhibitors per animal. - Novice will have no more than 4 exhibitors with a 5th being an advanced member to as- - Team are responsible for providing animal, chute, and equipment to the arena on time
+a.
+Animals will be fit in the ring, when brought to the ring animals should be clean.

+- b.
+Exhibitors will be allowed only 20 minutes to prepare the animal for the show and are judged on their ability and knowledge. - c.
+Will run two classes Advanced Team Fitting is 1 or 2 exhibitors per animal. - d.
+Novice will have no more than 4 exhibitors with a 5th being an advanced member to assist. - e.
+Team are responsible for providing animal, chute, and equipment to the arena on time